madhasri/madhasri.github.io/index.md

 ![poster](imgs/poster.jpg)

 In recent years, the use of systems that can make personalized recommendations using user data and purchase/visit history has increased significantly.
 Everyday millions of searches are made on Google, with a bulk of the searches attributed to look for reviews before visiting a particular place.
 User preference, Item popularity and User stringency while giving ratings vary over time, which adds to the complication of suggesting places.
 Traditional recommendation systems use collaborative and content-based methods, but do not incorporate time information.
-Hence, we have used variants of collaborative filtering methods to capture the temporal effects while making recommendations.
+Hence, I have used variants of collaborative filtering methods to capture the temporal effects while making recommendations.
 This enables the system to make personalized recommendations.

+The following different types of the recommendation models were implemented:

+1. Neighbourhood Model (User-User collaborative filtering)
+2. Latent-Factor Model
+3. Content-Based Model

 ### Seattle Crime Visualization